MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-integration.md

 ## Next steps

-You can conduct a proof-of-concept for SHA using your BIG-IP infrastructure, or by [Deploying a BIG-IP Virtual Edition virutal machne into Azure](f5-bigip-deployment-guide.md).
+You can conduct a proof-of-concept for SHA using your BIG-IP infrastructure, or by [Deploying a BIG-IP Virtual Edition virtual machine into Azure](f5-bigip-deployment-guide.md).
 To deploy a VM in Azure takes approximately 30 minutes.
 The result is:

 - A secured platform to model a pilot for SHA
 - A preproduction instance for testing new BIG-IP system updates and hotfixes